GuyMcGee/RedBadge/README.md

 First, clone the repository.
 While in the root directory, the command "dotnet run --project .\RedBadge\" will run the app from the terminal.

 ## Known Issues
- - Not yet deployed
- - No User Authentication
  - CRUD for Results Table not yet complete

 ## Technologies and Features